 Blue lens tints look cool and protect against UVA and UVB rays.
-They also provide excellent visibility during moderate sunlight and in hazy, foggy or snowy conditions.
-An added benefit is that they also enhance the natural blue of the water and the sky in any condition.
+They also provide excellent visibility during moderate sunlight and in hazy, foggy, or snowy conditions.
+An added benefit is enhancing the natural blue of the water and the sky in any situation.

-Beyond fashion and visual enhancement, however, lies two very specific applications where blue lens tints are highly beneficial.
-They also reduce fatigue from yellow light and serve as a medical treatment for some difficult-to-treat illnesses.
+Beyond fashion and visual enhancement, however, lies two particular applications where blue lens tints are highly beneficial.
+First, they reduce fatigue from yellow light and serve as a medical treatment for some difficult-to-treat illnesses.

 Blue Lenses for Reducing Yellow Light

 Blue lens tints are used in safety eyewear in some industrial applications to reduce the impact of yellow light and excessive glare.
-One major example of this is with sodium vapor lighting, which is seen in…
+One prominent example is sodium vapor lighting, which is seen in:

 - The semiconductor industry